adaltas/node-csv-docs/src/documents/stringify/examples.html.md

 ## Using the callback API

+This source code for this example is available in ["./samples/api.callback.js"][ac].

 The stringifier receive an array and return a string inside a user-provided callback.
 This example is available with the command `node samples/callback.js`.